python012/SeekDeltaScreen/README.md

 Compare different sqlites and generate html to show delta data as table.

-It is a simple Python program used by a automation test team in Motorola Mobility.
+It is a simple Python program used by the automation scripting team in Motorola Mobility.